Wallpaper Removal Cost

 Woodchip Wallpaper Removal Cost

-Removing woodchip wallpaper can be more labor-intensive than standard wallpaper because of its thick texture and the strong adhesive often used.
+Removing woodchip wallpaper can be more labour-intensive than standard wallpaper because of its thick texture and due to often being painted.
 This means the costs to remove woodchip wallpaper are usually higher than for smooth or vinyl wallpapers.

 On average, professional decorators charge between £15 and £25 per hour for wallpaper removal, or a day rate of £120 to £200, but a single room with woodchip wallpaper may cost around £400 to £800 to remove, depending on the room size, wall condition, and accessibility.